 Where to stay in Taghazout

-3 Weeks Morocco Trip Itinerary / Essaouira, the bright and buzzing Atlantic Pearl
+3 weeks in Morocco – Essaouira, the bright and buzzing Atlantic Pearl

 Things to do in Essaouira

 - Surf – Essaouira is also a great place for surfing

 - Visit the Jimi Hendrix cafe for a portion of fresh orange juice

 - Explore the ruins in the middle of nowhere (you’ll find them if you’re going to the cafe from the beach)

 - Check out the fishing market and port